VectorInstitute/vectorlm/docs/config.md

 * `logging_steps`: How often evaluation is run using the evaluation dataset.
 * `save_frequency`: The frequency at which checkpointing occurs.
 This must be between 0 and 1.

+### Sampling during Training

+To disable sampling during training, delete the entire "sampling" section.

+* `sample_frequency`: Number of train steps between two consecutive sampling steps.
+* `output_jsonl_path`: Optional; write sampled output to the specified jsonl file.
+* `prompts`: YAML list of prompt strings.

+Each line of the output jsonl file would be a dictionary with keys:

+* `tr_step`: number (integer), trainer step when this line was generated.
+* `prompt`: string.
+* `options`: list of strings, one for each possible option that the sampler provided.
+* `time_taken`: float, number of seconds taken to generate **all** prompts at this step.

 ## Dataset

 * `ignore_index`: The integer index used to ignore a given token in the loss calculation.
 Cross-entropy loss by default uses `-100`.